- 7 min read

 Labeling a bridge with irregular shapes with polygons | Unitlab Annotate

 In short, instance segmentation performs pixel-level classification while also identifying each object instance separately.
-It provides both class labels and unique masks.
-It achieves this using connected polygons rather than simple rectangular bounding boxes.
+It provides both class labels and unique segmentation masks.

 With instance segmentation, it follows, each object gets its own segmented region.
 You connect points along the borders of the object, and the area inside forms the segmented mask.